 Fredericksburg, Virginia, situated halfway between Richmond and Washington, DC, is a small city, rich with history.
 It is impossible to walk down any of the streets in downtown Fredericksburg and not come across a building or structure that is at least 150 years old.
 There are even some that are well over 200 years old; the oldest surviving structure dates back to 1737!
-So, it would definitely be a vast understatement to say that there were only a handful of things to see in Fredericksburg.
+Even with all of the beautiful history, did you know that there is an amazing amount of art in Fredericksburg?
+Obviously, it would be a vast understatement to say that there were only a handful of things to see in Fredericksburg.

 Aside from the historical structures, there were many individuals, (whose names you might recognize) that either lived in Fredericksburg or had close ties; among them: George Washington, John Paul Jones, James Monroe, Hugh Mercer, and Gari Melchers.
 Many of their historical homes, or businesses, still stand and are open for the public to tour.
 Hugh Mercer’s Apothecary, President James Monroe’s Law office, and Gari Melchers Belmont are all within a few minutes of each other and each offer a different slice of history.

 Tourists flock to Fredericksburg for the quaint downtown area, the adorable shops, the historical buildings, and the friendly people.
 But did you know that there is even MORE than that in Fredericksburg?
 There is a bustling art scene that doesn’t just exist within the confines of studios.
 Let’s take a look at the art of Fredericksburg.